xxxiasu/RLUR/readme.md

 -Test data is in the 'testdata' folder <br>

 ### (2) GET R LIBRARIES
--In RStudio.
-This needs doing only once<br>
+-In R. This needs doing only once<br>
 -Run the following code to download/install the third-party packages needed<br>

 ```r